The ScreenSteps Blog for Onboarding, Training, and Enablement

 Key indicators your organization is in Stage 1

-How do you know if your organization is in Stage 1?
+How do you know if your organization is in the Tribal Stage?
 There are a few key indicators.

 Stage 2: Document

-Employees still largely rely on supervisors to guide them because documentation has not been designed for them to find and follow guidance quickly.
+Employees still largely rely on supervisors to for step-by-step support because documentation has not been designed for the end-user experience.

 Key indicators your organization is in Stage 2